 In 1924… Bundaberg born and locally-trained nurse Agnes Novakoski purchases a large high-set Queenslander private home in Crofton St West Bundaberg and transforms it into the St Vincent’s Private Hospital.
 The hospital has 15 beds and provides general medical and surgical services.
 The hospital has nurses quarters underneath and has chickens and a large vegetable plot in the back garden to provide provisions for patients and staff.

 In the 1930s… Following the depression years it was identified that there was a need for the Institute to operate a hospital for its members.

-In 1974 and 1978… Further wings and extensions were completed at the hospital to incorporate lift facilities, x-ray and physiotherapy departments at a cost of in excess of half a million dollars.
+In 1974 and 1978… Further extensions to the hospital are carried out to provide x-ray and physiotherapy facilities as well as lift facilities.
+The cost is in excess of half a million dollars.

 In 1993… Originally known as the B.A.F.S.
 Private Hospital, the Friendly Society Private Hospital was re-registered under its new name.
 The long-awaited extensions were completed, doubling the hospital in size to 55-beds and 5200 square metres.
 Public tours were given.

 In 1995… In 1995 the old Woongarra Shire Building in Barolin Street was purchased by the Institute and the Friendly Society Pharmacy relocoated to this large store which has been home to the pharmacy for the past 20 years.

 In 1997… Construction of upper and lower levels to the latest extension on the Bingera Street side of the Friendly Society Private Hospital were completed.